PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/configure-multiple-schedulers.md

 In order to make it easier to work through these examples, we did not verify that the pods were actually scheduled using the desired schedulers.
 We can verify that by changing the order of pod and deployment config submissions above.
-If we submit all the pod configs to a Kubernetes cluster before submitting the scheduler deployment config, we see that the pod `annotation-second-scheduler` remains in "Pending" state forever while the other two pods get scheduled.
+If we submit all the pod configs to a PlaidCloud cluster before submitting the scheduler deployment config, we see that the pod `annotation-second-scheduler` remains in "Pending" state forever while the other two pods get scheduled.
 Once we submit the scheduler deployment config and our new scheduler starts running, the `annotation-second-scheduler` pod gets